 The film (at least the English-language version) has an undeniable sense of humour with a number of one-liners delivered in the direction of netheads – “That kid warned his carrier about the Digimon – they said “Great!
 Let’s sign him up for 50 free hours”.”
 Or “Do you know what a semiconductor is?”
 “A guy who works part-time on a train?”
 There are some witty ongoing ongoing gags with Tai’s mother’s cooking or the kids’ attempting to travel across the US by using their uncle’s air-miles and ordering a dial-a-pizza and getting the driver to pick them up.

 The English language reworking of the film by American children’s tv makers Saban International is bizarre.
 The opening credits have been edited to suggest that the film is made by Saban rather than Toei – even the directors’ names are not listed until after the end credits.
 There has also been added a bizarre prologue of photo cutouts of characters attending a premiere of the film we are about to see.
 Not to mention the uniquely bizarre Digimon rap that has has to be listened to to be believed.

 At least co-director Mamoru Hosoda went onto bigger and better things.
 He next made the film One Piece: Baron Omatsuri and the Secret Island (2005) spun off from another anime series and was set to direct Howl’s Moving Castle (2004) before being replaced by Hayao Miyazaki.
-Hosoda’s triumph came with the fine The Girl Who Leapt Through Time (2006) and in particular the excellent Summer Wars (2009), Wolf Children (2012), The Boy and the Beast (2015) and Mirai (2018), which has brought him to the forefront as one of the major names in anime.
+Hosoda’s triumph came with the fine The Girl Who Leapt Through Time (2006) and in particular the excellent Summer Wars (2009), Wolf Children (2012), The Boy and the Beast (2015) and Mirai (2018), which has brought him to the forefront as one of the major anime directors.